oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_database_actions_module.rst

 - Perform actions on an AutonomousDatabase resource in Oracle Cloud Infrastructure
 - For *action=autonomous_database_manual_refresh*, initiates a data refresh for an Autonomous Database refreshable clone.
 Data is refreshed from the source database to the point of a specified timestamp.
 - For *action=change_compartment*, move the Autonomous Database and its dependent resources to the specified compartment.
 For more information about moving Autonomous Databases, see `Moving Database Resources to a Different Compartment <https://docs.cloud.oracle.com/Content/Database/Concepts/databaseoverview.htm#moveRes>`_.
+- For *action=change_disaster_recovery_configuration*, this operation updates the cross-region disaster recovery (DR) details of the standby Shared Autonomous Database, and must be run on the standby side.
 - For *action=configure_autonomous_database_vault_key*, configures the Autonomous Database Vault service `key <https://docs.cloud.oracle.com/Content/KeyManagement/Concepts/keyoverview.htm#concepts>`_.
 - For *action=deregister_autonomous_database_data_safe*, asynchronously deregisters this Autonomous Database with Data Safe.
 - For *action=disable_autonomous_database_management*, disables Database Management for the Autonomous Database resource.